-At the end of the eight weeks, the oped by a company named Be Inc. mentors each voted for the two students who had impressed them most.
+At the end of the eight weeks, the mentors each voted for the two students who had impressed them most.

 Pan, who is also an accomplished pianist and volunteer tutor at the Lafayette Library and Learning Center, feels that coding is very likely going to be a part of her future.
 She plans to apply to UC Berkeley and Stanford next year.